Handling All Aspects of Both Residential and Commercial Landlord-Tenant Law.

 Ms. Alexander assists clients in real estate matters.
 She specializes in commercial real estate transactions, such as the sale and development of real estate properties, refinancing, and purchases and sales of investment properties.
 She recently secured significant long-term commercial leases for a landlord with properties in Jersey City, Hoboken and Morristown.
 Additionally, she negotiated a municipal service agreement for a condominium client increasing their ability to have more snow clearing and lighting, while arranging for the town to take over trash removal.

 Additionally, Ms. Alexander successfully handles over 100 evictions per month (Griffin Alexander, PC handles over approximately 300 evictions per month in total).
 She was recently successful in having residents not in compliance with 55 and older requirements vacate a unit in a condominium complex.

-Ms. Alexander is admitted to practice in New Jersey and the U.S. District Court for the District of New Jersey, New York and Pennsylvania.
+Ms. Alexander is admitted to practice in New Jersey, New York and Pennsylvania.
+She is also admitted to practice in the U.S. District Court for the District of New Jersey and the Middle District of Pennsylvania.
 She received her law degree from The University of Toledo College of Law and her B.A. from Douglas College.